 Go for a walk after dinner.
 Do a few stretches before your morning coffee.
 Shake it all about—do the hokey pokey!

-Take dance lessons once a week—after all, dance has been shown to improve memory, and it’s one of the most accessible ways to exercise and make new friends.
+Take dance lessons once a week.
+After all, dance has been shown to improve memory.
+It iss one of the most accessible ways to exercise and make new friends.

 6. Yoga for stress